 - The school does not have any data in relation to gender reassignment for pupils within school. - All of our policies and procedures are based on the model policies of Sheffield City Council.

 Marriage and Civil Partnership

-All of our policies and procedures are based on the model policies of Sheffield City Council.
+- All of our policies and procedures are based on the model policies of Sheffield City Council - We deliver strong teaching in PSHE which includes appropriate RSE (Relationship and Sex Education).